What to Do If You Have Recently Been Diagnosed with Pancreatic Cancer

 When Camille Moses was diagnosed with pancreatic cancer, she realized she needed a doctor with an attitude that she could beat the disease.

 While you may still be in shock after hearing this diagnosis, we are here to help you understand what to do.
-This page will walk you through the steps you may want to take as a newly diagnosed patient.
+This page will walk you through the steps you may want to take as a recently diagnosed patient.
 We also provide links to important resources that will help you navigate the initial stages of pancreatic cancer treatment.

 After Diagnosis